Excerpts From Soul Love Never Ends

 Twenty two years ago, Elizabeth Kubler Ross changed my life when I read her book On Death and Dying.
 Her road map for grief that the terminally ill go through as they travel down the path of acceptance shaped my life and my work.
 Her model for grief was never meant to be rigid, nor fixed in logical, progressive steps.
 She gave us a guideline to help us understand several of the main emotions one might pass through on their journey of grief.

-Ross understood that grief is a personal journey, one which each individual must journey through.
-Her stages of grief include denial, anger, bargaining, depression, and acceptance.
+Ross understood that grief is a personal journey.
+One which each individual must journey through.

-When I wrote Birthing into Spirit, I added Grace to her stages.
-As I experience my own personal grief, I’m comforted in knowing that these waves of emotions won’t last forever, unless of course I’m unable or unwilling to move through them.
+As I experienced my own personal grief, I was comforted in knowing that the waves of emotions would not last forever, unless of course I’m unable or unwilling to move through them.

 What I’m learning from my teacher grief is that it’s very personal.
 My grief will not be like anyone else’s.
 During this whole process, I have not grieved because Allan birthed into spirit.
 My grief is much more about myself, my life and what I am experiencing.
 Allan was ready to move from the earth planes of consciousness.
 There has been no sadness for Allan but for myself, for his children and for those who loved him.